scamilo77/backend-challenge/README.md

 - Be written as production-ready code.
 You will write production code.
 - Be easy to grow and easy to add new functionality.
 - Have notes attached, explaining the solution and why certain things are included and others are left out.
-- If submitted as a compressed package, its size must not exceed 20MB.
+- It must not contain executable or object files.
+Just source files, documentation and data files are allowed.